-Top Places to Explore in South Sikkim En Route West Sikkim
+Top Places to Explore in South Sikkim En-Route West Sikkim

-Namchi is situated 78 km from the state capital Gangtok and 100 km from Siliguri, the nearest railway station and airport are at Bagdogra, west BengalSouth Sikkim is a perfect one-night stopover before heading to West Sikkim and acts as a gateway to West Sikkim.
+Located about 78 km from Gangtok and around 100 km from Siliguri, South Sikkim is easily accessible.
+The nearest airport and railway station are at Bagdogra, West Bengal.
+Due to its strategic location, South Sikkim serves as an ideal one-night stopover and acts as a gateway for travelers heading towards West Sikkim.

 TAREY BHIR (CLIFF)